-- A succinct outline of the issue, identified where appropriate by employers and stakeholders, including SELEP, and clear baseline data. - An explanation of how the project will address the issue, including clear and quantified targets/benefits/measures as appropriate.
-These should be realistic and achievable.
-Increases in delivery should be made clear by including current baseline and projected numbers after the project. - How the organisation will work to achieve these targets/benefits, with clear references to how the project will support this. - 8.5 We will rank/prioritise projects according to the overall number of points scored against the assessment criteria.
-We would normally expect successful applications to score strongly in each of the sections below.
-A minimum score of 40% in each section is required for the overall bid to be considered acceptable. - i) Benefits to Learners and Employers (25% weighting) The 6 criteria in this section will score 0, 2, 4 or 6 The maximum score for the section is 36. - ii) Supporting Economic Growth (75% weighting) The 6 criteria in this section will score 0, 6, 12 or 18.
+- A succinct outline of the issue, identified where appropriate by employers and stakeholders, including the Local Enterprise Partnership (LEP), and clear baseline data. - An explanation of how the project will address the issue, including clear and quantified targets/benefits/measures as appropriate.
+These should be realistic and achievable. - How the organisation will work to achieve these targets/benefits, with clear references to how the project will support this. - 8.4 We will rank/prioritise projects according to the overall number of points scored against the assessment criteria.
+We would normally expect successful applications to score strongly in each of the following areas - i) Benefits to Learners and Employers (25% weighting) The 6 criteria in this section will score 0, 2, 4 or 6 The maximum score for the section is 36. - ii) Supporting Economic Growth (75% weighting) The 6 criteria in this section will score 0, 6, 12 or 18.
 The maximum score for the section is 108.